codebuddies/dungeonbuddies/README.md

 # Dungeons and Buddies
 **Dungeons and Buddies** is a MUD-based online game that supports playing with multiple players in real time.
-For the current status of the project, see: https://github.com/codebuddies/dungeonbuddies/projects/2
+For the current status of the project, see: [Alpha Release 0.1.0](https://github.com/codebuddies/dungeonbuddies/projects/2).

 ## Contribution Guidelines
 ### Getting Started